isohuntto/openbay/README.md

 We want to give you an opportunity to speak your mind, determine needs and be active participants in the evolution of the oldpiratebay.org.
 A lot of requests were received for a wide range of features but we want to emphasize the development process so we call to the colors of this enormous and devoted community to create new [features requests](https://openbay.uservoice.com/forums/279139-ideas) and code those features.

-We call out torrent community to join in to develop and enhance this engine to create a modern and advanced website that every user all around the world would want to use.
+We call out the torrent community to join in to develop and enhance this engine to create a modern and advanced website that every user all around the world would want to use.

 Installation